aanbahl/EstrogensAndCognition1/README.md

 Cancer_Treatments_aovresiduals <- residuals(object = Cancer_Treatment.aov)
 shapiro.test(x = Cancer_Treatments_aovresiduals)
 ```
-If the differences are significant run a Kruskal-Wallis Rank Sum Test to clarify if the differences are significant.
+If the differences are significant, run a Kruskal-Wallis Rank Sum Test to clarify that the differences are significant.
 ```
 #Is significant so run a Kurskal-Wallis Rank Sum Test
 kruskal.test(Cancer_Treatments~group_membership)
 ```
-The post hoc test for the Kruskal-Wallis test is the Dunn test.
+The post-hoc test for the Kruskal-Wallis test is the Dunn test.
 ```
 # Post-hoc for KW is the Dunn Test
 clean_data$group_membership = factor(clean_data$group_membership,